Suzannah Lipscomb: Media career

+In September 2025 Lipscomb began presenting the four-part historical investigation series Ancient Autopsy for More4, in which she investigated the deaths of Alexander the Great, Cleopatra, Genghis Khan and Tutankhamun with forensic pathologist Richard Shepherd.

 Political life

 In May 2016, Lipscomb was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union (EU) on 23 June, they would be condemning Britain to irrelevance.

-In January 2022, Lipscomb was one of over 310 writers and publishers, including Bernadine Evaristo and Robert Macfarlane, who asked the House of Lords to vote down the government's Police, Crime, Sentencing and Court Bill in a letter to The Times, entitled Freedom to Protest.
+In January 2022, Lipscomb was one of over 310 writers and publishers, including Bernardine Evaristo and Robert Macfarlane, who asked the House of Lords to vote down the government's Police, Crime, Sentencing and Court Bill in a letter to The Times, entitled Freedom to Protest.

 Personal life

-Reflecting on her days at Nonsuch High School For Girls in 2022, she said "It was completely part of the culture that there was an older girl that you had a crush on and that was for everybody, no matter.
+Reflecting on her days at Nonsuch High School for Girls in 2022, she said, "It was completely part of the culture that there was an older girl that you had a crush on and that was for everybody, no matter.
 Though many people ended up not identifying themselves as being gay."

+Lipscomb is married and has a child with her husband, actor Tom Hutch.
+They also have a dog.